Tel Aviv–Jerusalem railway: Electrification

 The sections to Ben Gurion Airport and onwards to Anava junction were initially constructed without electrification and served the passenger line from Tel Aviv to the airport and Modi'in using diesel rolling stock.
-After the completion of the Anava–Jerusalem section, electrification of the railway using 25 kV 50Hz AC overhead catenary began, which once completed facilitated the commencement of train service between Jerusalem and Ben Gurion Airport in September 2018.
+After the completion of the Anava–Jerusalem section, electrification of the railway using 25 kV 50 Hz AC overhead catenary began, which once completed facilitated the commencement of train service between Jerusalem and Ben Gurion Airport in September 2018.
 Over the following two years, the section of railway between the airport to and through Tel Aviv to Herzliya was electrified in stages.
 The section of the Eastern Railway between the airport and Lod station (which contains a major train maintenance depot) was also electrified.
 The new railway to Jerusalem was the first heavy rail line in Israel to be electrified and marked the beginning of an overall effort to electrify most of Israel Railways' lines by the mid-2020s.